 Aspect Prime has 4 unique combat roles.
 Want to be a demonologist defender?
 A wizard leader?
 A barbarian controller?
-A preachy pastor who is a striker?
+A pastor striker?
 Decide your combat dynamic, regardless of backstory.

 Aspect Prime has more than 30 detailed species and easy species creation for making half Orc and other mixed species.
 Humans, Gnomes, Karablan, Desert Lyven, Forest Lyven, Eumykin, Catkin, Foxkin, and more are ready to play.